 Someone who has roles and responsibilities in the community, the church, and who has a stable family may also be considered a ‘big man’.

-Jimmy Ezra Okello is a beneficiary of our CPAR Uganda programme, “Mentoring Young Adults into Innovators against Poverty,” and for that reason he is currently also participating as an innovator, a research assistant really, on our project, “Challenging Categories: Educated Unemployed Youth as Institutional Innovators in Rural Uganda,” which we are implementing in partnership with Lira University and the University of East Anglia, UK.
-His commentary herein was in reaction to a blog post: “To be a ‘Big Man’ in Teso is earned not inherited” posted by Norah Owaraga on her website; a post which discusses findings of empirical research that was conducted by Dr. Ben Jones in Teso.
-Dr. Jones is the Principal Investigator of our Challenging Categories project.
+Shared by Jimmy Ezra Okello is a beneficiary of our CPAR Uganda programme, “Mentoring Young Adults into Innovators against Poverty.”
+His commentary herein was in reaction to a blog post: “To be a ‘Big Man’ in Teso is earned not inherited” posted by Norah Owaraga on her website.